MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Core/About/about_signing_deleted.md

 + .\ remote_file.ps1 <<<<
 ```

- If [!INCLUDE[wps_2](../Token/wps_2_md.md)] displays this message when you run a script that you did not write, treat the file as you would treat any unsigned script.
+ If Windows PowerShell displays this message when you run a script that you did not write, treat the file as you would treat any unsigned script.
 Review the code to determine whether you can trust the script.

 ## ENABLE STRONG PRIVATE KEY PROTECTION FOR YOUR CERTIFICATE
- If you have a private certificate on your computer, malicious programs might be able to sign scripts on your behalf, which authorizes [!INCLUDE[wps_2](../Token/wps_2_md.md)] to run them.
+ If you have a private certificate on your computer, malicious programs might be able to sign scripts on your behalf, which authorizes Windows PowerShell to run them.

  To prevent automated signing on your behalf, use Certificate Manager \(Certmgr.exe\) to export your signing certificate to a .pfx file.
 Certificate Manager is included in the Microsoft .NET Framework SDK, the Microsoft Windows SDK, and in Internet Explorer 5.0 and later versions.